Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Other examples

-where the birational map $\chi$ is a flop.
-Note that the $K_Y$-trivial ray generated by the class $[\tilde{C}]$ is extremal by \cite[Lemma 2.5]{Xie20} applied to the pair $(Y,S_C)$.
+where the birational map $\chi$ is a flop (which is a so-called Atiyah flop).
+Note that the $K_Y$-trivial ray generated by the class $[\tilde{C}]$ is extremal by \cite[Lemma 2.3]{Xie24} applied to the pair $(Y,S_C)$.
 Therefore, every $(-1)$-curve on $S$ corresponds to a $K_Y$-trivial extremal ray.
-Now since there are infinitely many $(-1)$-curves on the surface $S$ (see \cite[Corollary 1]{MR713067}), we obtain infinitely many $K_Y$-trivial extremal rays. \end{proof}
+Now since there are infinitely many $(-1)$-curves on the surface $S$ (see \cite[Corollary 1]{Dol83}), we obtain infinitely many $K_Y$-trivial extremal rays. \end{proof}

 In view of these examples and the decomposition of the effective movable cone